Helen La, Dr. Patti Dyjur, PhD, Haboun Bair

 The principles of multiple means of engagement, representation, and action and expression offer instructors an instructional design model to strive for equitable access for all students by offering options, flexibility, and sets goals to accommodate diverse learners regardless of the discipline.
-In addition, UDL prompts instructors to consider how they might improve their own teaching practice by considering diversity in the classroom, student voice and agency.
+In addition, universal design for learning prompts instructors to consider how they might improve their own teaching practice by considering diversity in the classroom, student voice and agency.

-- A description of UDL, including definitions, rationale for use, criticisms of UDL, and selected research that informs UDL.
+- A description of universal design for learning, including definitions, rationale for use, criticisms of UDL, and selected research that informs the approach.

-- An overview of the three UDL principles, including descriptions, examples, and questions for instructors to consider when designing their courses:
+- An overview of the three universal design for learning principles, including descriptions, examples, and questions for instructors to consider when designing their courses:

 - Multiple Means of Engagement